 Neither bill made it past transportation committees as the Texas legislative session closed in 2015.
 However motorcycle lane splitting advocates looking ahead to the 2017 Texas legislative session will have to wait until 2019.
 A bill was filed in the Texas Senate Transportation Committee again by Kirk Watson, a Democrat from Austin.
 It was not voted on by the Transportation Committee.
 SB 288 died in the Texas Senate Transportation Committee.
 See the full record of the bill LegiScan.

-Texas is among five states to consider formally recognizing lane splitting.
+Texas is among six states to consider formally recognizing lane splitting.
 Other states include Utah, Nevada, California, Georgia, Washington, and Oregon.

-Under the legislation, motorcyclists would be able to use lane-splitting on roads with speed limits of less than 50 mph.
-It wouldn’t be available on freeways.
+- Under the legislation, motorcyclists would be able to use lane-splitting on roads with speed limits of less than 45 mph.
+It isn’t allowed on freeways.

 The practice helps motorcyclists avoid the dangers of getting rear-ended by other drivers.
 In Utah between 2011 and 2017 there were 1288 rear-ends by a vehicle to a motorcycle.
 Unlike in cars, the motorcyclist doesn’t have the protection of a headrest or a back seat.